WINGS OVER CAMBRIDGE

 In September or October of 1945 NZ5644 was ferried to New Zealand from the Pacific.
 Once in New Zealand the aircraft was sent to the Aircraft Servicing Unit (ASU) at RNZAF Station Rukuhia.
 Here it, along with hundreds of its fellow RNZAF aircraft, went into post-war storage.

-Eventually the Corsair was put up for auction by the War Assets Board, and on the 9th of May 1949 it was sold to Mr Alf Walsh, an ex-soldier, and his younger brother, Mr Manly Walsh who was an ex-airman.
+Eventually the Corsair was put up for auction by the War Assets Board, and on the 9th of May 1949 it was sold to Mr Alf Walsh, an ex-soldier, and his younger brother, Mr Manley Walsh who was an ex-airman.
 Together they were representing their garage business, Walsh Motors of Cambridge.
 The brothers had originally tendered for two aircraft but were only granted one by the board.

 Once the deal was done, arrangements were made to have the aircraft towed behind an RNZAF vehicle from the station's motor pool, to Alf's home in Hamilton Road, Cambridge.
 This must have been quite a feat in itself, and I can only imagine that they'd have had to take the main highway route to avoid narrow bridges and sharp turns.
 With the wings folded or unfurled, the Corsair would still have been quite a job to get 'home'.